If you are thinking about pursuing an MFA in Transdisciplinary Design, please read below for answers to frequently asked questions about the program.

 Graduates of the program tend to move in three directions: 1) they work in established design consultancies; 2) they pursue entrepreneurial opportunities, starting their own businesses or working as independent consultants; 3) they find work as designers in fields such as education, health care, and public services.

 In the third semester, you take Professional Communication, a course in which you develop a professional profile, network, and portfolio.
-You graduate from the program with a clear understanding of both the work they do and the field they want to enter.
+You graduate from the program with a clear understanding of both the work you do and the field you want to enter.

 Because we believe that we can address complex problems only through teamwork, all of our studio projects and many other assignments in our curriculum, including the thesis, are collaborative.
 We have developed an innovative format for the thesis, in which students work collaboratively on projects but also develop an individual methodology or approach.

 Do your students work on real-world projects with external partners?

 Yes; in many instances students work with external partners on studio and thesis projects.
 These partners range from transnational corporations to local community groups.
 We also have independent study projects that students can take on with external partners.

 Yes; we encourage you to visit us during the annual Grad School Expo and Open House event held at Parsons in the fall.

 We invite students who visit at other times during the year to make an appointment to discuss the program, sit in on a class, and chat with current students.
 This does take some planning, and we recommend that you make appointments at least two weeks in advance to get the most out of your visit by meeting with the program leadership and sitting in on classes.
 To schedule a visit, contact Jamer Hunt, director of MFA Transdisciplinary Design, at firstname.lastname@example.org.